blickers/livebackup/README.md

 # livebackup
 Simply create a bootable squashfs live systems from your running Linux

-This is a bash script aiming to create a bootable squashfs file from an installed Linux system or the live system it self.
-It's modified from the "Live Ubuntu Backup" script originaly written by billbear@gmail.com.
-I simplified the code, focusing on only live system backup, and make it working for not only Ubuntu, but also for any other debian based Linux distribution.
+This is a bash script designed to create a bootable squashfs file from either an installed Linux system or the live system itself.
+It's an adaptation of the "Live Ubuntu Backup" script originally authored by billbear@gmail.com.
+I've simplified its code, concentrating solely on live system backups and ensuring it functions for more than just Ubuntu; it supports any Debian-based Linux distribution.

-The squashfs backup file can boot directly using GNU grub:
+The squashfs backup file can be booted directly using GNU grub:

 ```
  menuentry "GNU/Linux in SQUASHFS IMAGE (Live CD mode, read only)" {